MileHacker Logo

 • Prepaid SIM Cards: Available at carrier stores and electronics retailers for unlocked phones.

-• eSIM Providers: Consider digital eSIMs from providers like Airalo for easy activation.
+• eSIM Providers: Consider digital eSIMs from companies such as Airalo for easy activation.

 • Portable Wi-Fi: Devices from Solis Wi-Fi can ensure constant internet access.